isomerpages/govtech-stp/pages/FAQtech.md

 ---
-title: Technical Help for Safe Travel Portals permalink:/FAQ/Tech
+title: Technical Help for Safe Travel Portal
+permalink: /FAQ/tech
 ---

 ## Click to jump to the following sections: